-As part of my Master’s degree, the expectation of the degree is I get a cooperative education (Internship or work placement as many people know it as).
-This gives students the chance to put into practise all they have learnt in the classroom in a real work environment.
-There is usually tonnes of opportunities for students in this category in Canada.
+As part of my Master’s degree, the expectation of the degree is I get a cooperative education (Internship or work placement as many people know it).
+This gives students the chance to put into practice all they have learnt in the classroom in a real work environment.
+There are usually tonnes of opportunities for students in this category in Canada.
 I felt it was the best opportunity to gain more experience, try out a different career path and for me to understand what I want professionally.

-My class is filled with International students, only 2 people have been able to secure a placement.
+My class is filled with International students, and only 2 people have been able to secure a placement.
 Some students have decided to go back to their home country to have an internship while the rest of the class is left with no opportunity.
-I took a class with majorly Canadians this semester and for those who were pursuing coop opportunity this summer have been able to secure a place.
-Whenever I bump into an international graduate student and we get talking, I find out they are searching for coop, the story is as the same as mine.
-It brings the question of if there is bias towards foreign work experience or Is priority given to Canadian students?
+I took a class with majorly Canadians this semester and those who were pursuing coop opportunities this summer have been able to secure a place.
+Whenever I bump into an international graduate student and we get talking, I find out they are searching for a coop placement, the story is the same as mine.
+It brings the question of if there is a bias toward foreign work experience or whether the priority is given to Canadian students.

 If you have any tips on how to navigate through getting an internship position in Canada, please share them in the comment section.